FlsLeonardo/Parallel-computing-mid-term/README.md

 ## Description
-- The goal of this project is to explore and implement parallel computing techniques to optimize the performance of computationally intensive tasks.
+- The goal of this research is to optimize matrix transposition by analyzing the effectiveness of different techniques, with the aim of identifying the most efficient approach based on the matrix size and hardware context.
+The first technique considered is the serial implementation, which serves as the baseline method without any form of parallelization and is used as a reference for comparison.
+Next, implicit parallelization was analyzed, leveraging compiler-provided optimizations to distribute work across threads automatically.
+Finally, explicit parallelization was tested, utilizing tools such as OpenMP and specific directives to manually control the workload distribution among threads.
+Through the comparative analysis of these techniques, the research seeks to determine the most effective method for enhancing matrix transposition performance across various hardware configurations.
 ---
 ## Requirements